ZhgChg.Li

 // ...

-1. The variables and switches are scattered throughout the class, making it unclear which are for configuration.
+1. Setting variables and switches directly in the class makes it unclear which ones are for configuration.

-2. WKUserScript variable settings are directly exposed to the outside, whereas we want to control the injected JS and only allow specific behaviors.
+2. Directly exposing the WKUserScript variable externally; we want to control the injected JS and only allow specific behaviors to be injected.

-The Builder Pattern is a creational design pattern that separates the steps and logic of object creation, allowing the operator to set parameters step by step and reuse settings, ultimately creating the target object.
-Additionally, the same creation steps can produce different objects.
+Builder Pattern belongs to the creational design patterns.
+It separates the steps and logic of object creation, allowing users to set parameters step by step and reuse configurations, ultimately creating the target object.
+Additionally, the same creation steps can produce different object implementations.

 WKWebView Scenario

-Returning to the WKWebView scenario, our final output object is MyWKWebViewConfiguration.
-We consolidate all the variables that WKWebView needs into this object and use the Builder Pattern MyWKWebViewConfigurator to gradually complete the configuration construction.
+Back to the WKWebView scenario, our final output object is MyWKWebViewConfiguration.
+We unify all the variables needed for configuring WKWebView into this object and use the Builder Pattern MyWKWebViewConfigurator to gradually complete the construction of the Configuration.

 public struct MyWKWebViewConfiguration {